 - Information about the devices our visitors use to access the Internet (such as the IP address and the device, browser, domain name and operating system type)

-- A general geographic location (such as country and city) from which a visitor accesses our websites
+- A general geographic location (such as country and city) from which a visitor accesses our Sites

-Log File Information or Log Data: Our servers automatically record information ("Log Data") created by your use of the Services.
+Log File Information or Log Data: Our servers automatically record information ("Log Data") created by your use of the Site or our Services.
 Log Data may include information such as your IP address, browser type, operating system, the referring web page, pages visited, location, your mobile carrier, device and application IDs, search terms, and cookie information.
 We receive Log Data when you interact with our Services, for example, when you visit our websites, sign into our Services, interact with our email notifications, or visit a third-party website that includes a DSC button or widget.
 DSC uses Log Data to provide our Services and to measure, customize, and improve them.
-If not already done earlier, for example, as provided below for Widget Data, we will either delete Log Data or remove any common account identifiers, such as your username, full IP address, or email address, after 18 months.
+We periodically delete all Log Data or remove any common account identifiers, such as your username, full IP address, or email address, after 18 months, if not earlier.